Yasmin contraceptive pill available following an online questionnaire.

 - They have had a face-to-face pill check-up for their contraceptive pill in the last year.

-Brands of contraceptive similar to Yasmin
+Brands of contraceptive the same as Yasmin

 Alternative contraceptive pills